 My grandparents were the biggest influences on me growing up in Mississippi.
 I learned from them that givers gain early in life.
 My grandfather (Daddy) was a man of few words and lots of action.
 My grandmother (Mother) was a book of contradictions with grace and all the southern snark one could find in a true woman of the south.
 I learned from both of them; action from Daddy and rapid fire snark with grace from Mother.
 Both of my grandparents were the smartest people in the world to me.

 With 12 children and grandchildren as numerous as the stars above, opening gifts are still part of life for Mother.
-She would say ‘Oh baby, you didn’t have to give Mother nothing,” in a thick southern drawl.
+She would say ‘Oh baby, you didn’t have to give Mother nothing,” in her thick southern drawl.
 The wrappings and bows were on floor before she finished the sentence.
 Mother loves nice things and nice things are her expectation.
 My style and love of fashion is directly related to my grandmother’s influence on me.
 From time to time someone would give a gift that was …how I should I put it, made her pause for a second.
-Mother would respond sweetly, “Oh me, oh my” and give a hug and praise as if it was ‘just precious’.
+Mother would respond sweetly, “Oh me, oh my” and give a hug and praise as if it was ‘just precious.'
 There was special drawer on her dresser that “precious” items were placed.
 Mother never said a word; she would quietly put the gifts in the drawer.
-In that drawer went knock off colognes she would never spray, soaps and creams that left you wondering if it was made from lye and fragrance, what-nots that she was told were “collectible”(with the Dollar Tree sticker still on it) and thing-amagigs that had no instructions on how to operate them and gowns by the ton.
+That drawer was filled with knock off colognes she would never spray, soaps and creams that left you wondering if it was made from lye and fragrance, what-nots that she was told were “collectible”(with the Dollar Tree sticker still on it) and thing-amagigs that had no instructions on how to operate them and gowns by the ton.
 Gowns, gowns, gowns.
 That drawer must have held thousands of gowns over the years.

 Mother was a master of recycling those gowns.
 Often times, the kin folks who gave her the gowns were given them back later in the year for some reason or other.
 With daughters galore with birthdays, family secret pals, holidays or even an illness or two; those gowns found their way back to the rightful owner with that same smile and a hug.
 And they were the none the wiser.
 I watched this ritual for years.
-From time to time, Mother would give me a look that said, “You better keep your mouth close”.
+From time to time, Mother would give me a look that said, “You better keep your mouth close."
 I would beam brightly feeling special because I knew something that thousand of other folks in her life did not know.
 Mother and I had a special language, usually a look that spoke volumes, that she and I used between each other from the time I was a little girl through my adulthood.

 When I started having children of my own, I recalled my grandmother reactions and vowed a gown with a matching house coat was a sure sign that your children were lazy and trifling.
 When my brood started asking about giving me gifts, they were taught early in life that cash was queen or the gift should speak to that person, not fill a holiday void.
-I said to them, “The thought is wonderful but getting the gift right is even more thoughtful”.
-No I do not feel bad because I was teaching my children not to run out and “grab something” to make them feel good about themselves.
+I said to them, “The thought is wonderful but getting the gift right is even more thoughtful."
+No, I do not feel bad because I was teaching my children not to run out and “grab something” to make them feel good about themselves.
 Giving a small gift that speaks to the person’s desires, thoughts, and passion tells the receiver that you really know them as a person.
 To send someone like me who suffers from debilitating allergies an expensive bouquet of flowers would tell me right away you did not know about my health issues.
 Sending me an inexpensive journal and a fine point pen would show me that you know I love to write and I am picky about the pens I used.

 With my background in fashion and being a stylist for years, I decided to help folks with year round gift ideas for mom, Mother, grandmother, wife, sister, aunt or any woman in your life.
 Since we are all feeling the crunch of having to tighten our belts, I looked for bargains that would not hurt the wallet.
-After a day of shopping for gifts and pulling the best of the best from my treasure chest of gifts given to me over the years, I grabbed one of Nashville’s hottest photographers, Aaron Crisler and we borrowed the studio at the Tribune's office for a day of laughter shooting the best of the best.
+After a day of shopping for gifts and pulling the best of the best from my treasure chest of gifts given to me over the years, I grabbed one of Nashville’s hottest photographers, Aaron Crisler and we borrowed the studio for a day of laughter shooting the best of the best.

 Here are some suggestions to help you earn a star on the gift giver walk of fame.
-None of these will ever be recycled and the recipient will never say “oh me, oh my”.
+None of these will ever be recycled and the recipient will never say “oh me, oh my."

 For the Victorian era lover, give a purse that says romance and elegance.
 The vintage rose quilted purse with genuine pearl handle retails for $225 by Mary Jo M. I found this one for a steal for $20 at Designer Renaissance.
 The hot pink rose purse with chain handle $16.99 from TJ Maxx.